Rajnanchari/Devops-Srinivas/GIt.md

 git push -u origin master: to push the files from local repository to github

-When we clone the very first time an empty repository,we will be having 2 folders 1. .git 2. readme
+When we clone the very first time an empty repository,we will be having 2 folders 1..git 2. readme

 Generate a token : Settings - developer settings - tokens(classic) - generate new token - generate new token (classic) - Select first five packages or all - click on generte token

 Branches :
 Branches help you manage different versions of your project and work on multiple developments simultaneously without affecting the main or other branches

-git branch : It displays the list of branches which we have git branch branch_name : It creates the new branch git checkout branch_name (or) git switch branch_name : to switch the branch git checkout -b branch_name : to switch and create the branch git branch -d branch_name : to delete the branch in local repository git push origin --delete branch_name : it will delete the branch in remote repository after deleting in local repository How can we rename a branch name ?
+.git branch : It displays the list of branches which we have .git branch branch_name : It creates the new branch .git checkout branch_name (or) git switch branch_name : to    switch the branch .git checkout -b branch_name : to switch and create the branch .git branch -d branch_name : to delete the branch in local repository .git push origin --delete branch_name : it will delete the branch in remote repository after deleting in local repository .How can we rename a branch name ?
 Go for the settings inside a repository and scroll down there we can have an option called Default branch , there we can change our branch name

-Merge :
-Join two or more development histories together .

-A --- B --- C (test branch)

-|

-D --- E --- F --- G (Master branch)

-Difference between clone and pull :

-Purpose :

 Clone : Creates a copy of the entire repository locally